JonathanHung95/reddit_airflow/README.md

 ### EMR/Spark

 We use an EMR cluster to run our Spark job to transform the data ingested from the Landing folder of our S3 bucket.
-Note that the EMR cluster needs to be pointed to the bootstrap script in the S3 bucket in order to install extra libraries that do not automatically come with EMR.
+Note that the EMR cluster needs to be pointed to the bootstrap script in the S3 bucket in order to install extra libraries that do not automatically come with EMR, otherwise, errors will occur as the required libraries can't be found.

 ### Final Parts